 This course seeks to introduce pressing issues in contemporary public policies, aiming at improving living conditions and life outcomes in low-income countries.
 First, we review the concept of poverty and discuss the policies to tackle it and the resulting challenges.
-Second, we present environmental concerns generated by economic activities and discuss the policy options seeking to promote economic activities and sustainable use of natural resources.
-Last, we introduce the concept of human capital and discuss public policies aiming at improving life outcomes through adoption of agricultural practices, access to education and health services, and by addressing issues related to gender-based discrimination.
+Second, we introduce the concept of human capital and discuss public policies aiming at improving life outcomes through adoption of agricultural practices, access to education and health services, and by addressing issues related to gender-based discrimination.
+Last, we present environmental concerns generated by economic activities and discuss the policy options seeking to promote economic activities and sustainable use of natural resources.

-Students enrolled in this course are required to have validated at least a university-level course in microeconomics and in statistics.
+Students enrolled in this course are required to have validated one university-level course in microeconomics and statistics.